gpavithra673/Histogram-of-an-image/README.md

 ### Histogram Equalization of Grayscale Image
 ![output](img_4.3.png)
 ## Result:
 Thus the histogram for finding the frequency of pixels in an image with pixel values ranging from 0 to 255 is obtained.
-Also,histogram equalization is done for the gray scale image using OpenCV.
+Also,histogram equalization is done for the gray scale image using OpenCV